afaq404alam/CodeQualityAndReadability/Articles/Programming/UnderstandingQATesters.md

 ## 1. James Bach

 [James Bach](https://en.wikipedia.org/wiki/James_Marcus_Bach) is a controversial figure in the testing community.
-Mostly because he if of the opinion that all you've learned in testing classes is pure garbage.
+Mostly because he is of the opinion that all you've learned in testing classes is pure garbage.
 In this talk he goes through a number of examples to prove that point.

 Allow the speaker around the 5 minute mark to really warm of.
 From that point on its just pure hilarious jokes mixed with ranting but at the same time really educative.
 I hope you enjoy it as much as I have (and I've watched it couple of times already).